 Dvin is an ancient city in Armenia, located about 35 km south of modern Yerevan.
 It served as the capital of early medieval Armenia for four centuries and as the administrative head of the Armenian church.
 Founded in the 4th century AD by king Khosrov III Kotak northeast of the former ancient capital of Armenia, Artaxata, the city prospered as a major trade and cultural centre of Transcaucasia until the 13th century, when the Mongol hordes completely destroyed the city.
-Very little remains of the settlement today, but archaeologists have revealed a wealth of information about the town which has shed light into the Armenian culture from the 5th to the 13th centuries.
+Very little remains of the settlement today, but archaeologists have revealed a wealth of information about the town, which has shed light on the Armenian culture from the 5th to the 13th centuries.

 Coordinates: 40° 0′ 16.87″ N, 44° 34′ 45″ E

 When the Arax River shifted west in the 3rd century AD, Artashat’s natural water defences were replaced by fetid mosquito-infested swamps, and the decision was made to move the capital to Dvin.
-The new capital was built on the site of an Early Bronze Age settlement (around 3000 BC), in the middle of a fertile plain in the valley of the Aras River.
+The new capital was built on the site of an Early Bronze Age settlement (around 3000 BC) in the middle of a fertile plain in the valley of the Aras River.
 In the reign of Khosrov III (r.
 AD 330 – 339), a Prince who served as a Roman Client King of Arsacid Armenia, Dvin became the capital of the Armenian Kingdom and was used as the primary residence of the Armenian Kings of the Arsacid dynasty.
 At its height, the city was said to have had 100,000 residents and extended over all the surrounding villages.